Silvana Andreescu

 Analytical and bioanalytical chemistry, bioelectrochemistry, bionanotechnology

-She received a Ph.D. in Chemistry, specializing in biosensors from the University of Perpignan, France, and University of Bucharest, Romania, in 2002, and has been a member of the Clarkson faculty since 2005.
-Between 2003 and 2005, Dr. Andreescu was an NSF-NATO postdoctoral fellow at the State University of New York at Binghamton.
+Silvana Andreescu is a courtesy professor at the Robert Stempel College of Public Health and Social Work.
+She has received a PhD in Chemistry, specializing in biosensors from the University of Perpignan, France, and University of Bucharest, Romania in 2002, and has been a member of the Clarkson faculty since 2005.
+Between 2003 and 2005 she was a NSF-NATO postdoctoral fellow at the State University of New York at Binghamton.